ph: 909-652-6428

 Mono Lake

-1) Photograph lake, identify two islands.
+1) Photograph lake, identify (name) two islands.
 CIRCLE on your photo.

 2) Photograph and identify former shorelines.
 CIRCLE on photo.